trbznk/volume_bars/README.md

 # Volume Bars

-An implementatio of volume bars in rust.
+An implementation of volume bars in rust.

 ## Turn time bars (OHLCV)